-Have you been wanting to do something drastic?
-Maybe not as drastic as chopping off your hair, but what about trying your hand at a DIY project that will make a huge impact.
-If you are interested in painting cabinets, whether that be kitchen, bathroom, or built-ins, then you are in the right place.
+Have you been wanting to do something drastic in your home?
+Painting your cabinets in your home can have a huge impact at a reasonable cost.
+If you want to paint your cabinets, whether that be kitchen, bathroom, or built-ins, then you are in the right place.
 In this post, I’ll go over the best paint for your cabinets.
 What a huge undertaking it is but the payoff is so incredibly worth it!
-I promise, you won’t regret taking this chance.

-I’ve spent my fair share of time painting cabinets.
-Cabinet painting makes an incredible impact to a room and is a super cost effective way to update an outdated space and make a huge impact without buying new cabinets.
-One thing I have learned along the way, is before you take on this project, you’ll want to make sure you have the right paint and best finish for a paint job that will stand the test of time.
+I’ve spent my fair share of time painting kitchen cabinets.
+Cabinet painting makes an incredible impact to a room and is a super cost effective way to update an outdated space.
+You can make a huge impact without buying new cabinet doors.
+Before you take on this project, you’ll want to make sure you have the best cabinet paint and correct finish for a paint job that will stand the test of time.

 This is such a great DIY and relatively inexpensive project that you can do with minimal tools.
 You just need to do the proper prep work: research and supplies.